 RESEARCH AREAS

 Social interactions between individuals and among groups are a hallmark of human society and are critical to the physical and mental health of a wide variety of species including humans.
-The central goal of our lab is to study the fundamental principles of how social behavior is regulated in the brain.
-We study how neural circuits and the underlying computation regulate social behavioral decisions within a single brain as well as how emergent inter-brain neural properties arise from social interactions between individuals.
-We take a multi-disciplinary approach and uses a variety of experimental and computational technologies across molecular, circuit, and behavioral levels.
+The central goal of our lab is to investigate the fundamental principles underlying the regulation of social behavior in both biological and artificial intelligence systems, with a focus on empathy and prosociality.
+We study how neural circuits and the underlying computation regulate social behavioral decisions within a single brain, as well as how emergent inter-brain neural properties arise from social interactions between individuals.
+We take a multi-disciplinary approach and use a variety of experimental and computational technologies across molecular, circuit, and behavioral levels.

 Representation of social information in the brain